phpmyadmin/localized_docs/source/faq.rst

   to the database's new name.

-* Similarly, while adjusting privileges for a table, the privileges of all *column-related privileges* for the columns inside the table are also adjusted to the table's new name.
+* Similarly, while adjusting privileges for a table, the privileges of all the columns inside the new table are also adjusted.

 * While adjusting privileges, the user performing the operation **must** have the following
   privileges: